johnpapa/vscode-angular-essentials/README.md

 See the [CHANGELOG](CHANGELOG.md) for the latest changes

-I am often asked, "What are you favorite VS Code extensions for Angular?".
+I am often asked, "What are your favorite VS Code extensions for Angular?".
 I decided it was time to share them via an extension pack.

 Introducing my [Angular Essentials extension pack for VS Code](https://marketplace.visualstudio.com/items?itemName=johnpapa.angular-essentials&wt.mc_id=angular_essentials-github-jopapa).
 By installing this extension pack you get a set of great extensions that are helpful with Angular development.
 You can check out the initial list below.